-Our Fifty States is a one-semester (Spring) social studies class for 5th – 7th graders.
-A live class will take place on Zoom, and further instruction and assignments will be designated through the Canvas website.
-We will use Professor Wise’s Expedition Guide to Our 50 States, a curriculum written by Debra Bell, in this project-based course, as students become Discovery Corps Scouts and learn both the history and geography of the U.S. states.
-Scouts earn points through completing weekly assignments and projects about the fifty states.
-Scouts that earn a minimum of 1000 points will receive a certificate of completion, and scouts that go above and beyond the call of duty will earn additional rewards.
+This course is a project-based, 16-week social studies class for middle school students.
+Using Professor Wise’s Expedition Guide to Our Fifty States, an out-of-print curriculum written by Debra Bell, students become Discovery Corps Scouts.
+Scouts earn points through completing weekly assignments and projects about all 50 states.
+Scouts that earn a minimum of 1000 points will receive a certificate of completion, and scouts that go above and beyond will earn a bronze, silver, or gold medal, all based on points earned.
 This is considered a social studies course, but through completing various projects, students will use numerous English skills, improving their reading and writing along the way.

 - Read short passages about each state in our text, completing comprehension questions.

-- Learn new vocabulary words as each section will include 4-6 vocabulary words, and students will complete review exercises to practice these words.
+- Learn new vocabulary words, as each passage will include 4-6 vocabulary words.

 - Complete a visual project with basic facts about all 50 states, divided into regions.